Hyperbolicity for log canonical pairs and the cone theorem: Mori hyperbolicity

 \end{enumerate}

 \end{definition}

-\dent The following result is already implicitly contained in \cite[\S 4]{lu-zh}.
-We restate it here for the reader's convenience since it is not stated in this generality.
-This is the starting point of our approach for Theorem \ref{main.thm} and it will be used in the course of its proof.
+The following inductive result is already implicitly contained in \cite[\S 4]{lu-zh}: it will be the starting point of our approach to the proof of Theorem \ref{main.thm}.
+We restate it here for the reader's convenience since it does not appear in \cite{lu-zh} in this generality.

 \begin{proposition} Let $(X, \Delta = \sum_i b_i D_i \geq 0)$ be a normal, projective, $\ratl$-factorial log pair such that $(X, \Delta' =\sum_{i | b_i < 1} b_i D_i + \sum_{i | b_i \geq 1} D_i)$ is dlt.